exceldeo/compare-sheets/README.md

 ## Notes
-    1. Differences in non-main sheets will be highlighted with a yellow background. s2.
-Provide Summary will create new sheet, name is "comparison summary"
+    1. Differences in non-main sheets will be highlighted with a yellow background.
+    2. Provide Summary will create new sheet, name is "comparison summary"
+    3. Highlight Yellow will be applied to the cells that are different value, highlight Blue will be applied to the cells that are different formula, and highlight Green will be applied to the cells that are different value and formula.